APPLICANT FREQUENTLY ASKED QUESTIONS

 What do I need to do before applying?

 Prior to applying, you must identify a prospective Adviser and a Research Opportunity.
-You must contact the Adviser before applying to assure mutual interest in hosting you as a postdoc/visiting scientist.
+You must contact the Adviser before applying to ensure mutual interest in hosting you as an NRC Research Associate.

 How do I apply for an Associateship award?

-The application is completed online in the NRC WebRap system.
-Prior to accessing WebRAP, prospective applicants should read all pages of the Research Associateships website.
-Follow the instructions on Getting Started and proceed to How to Apply.
+The application is completed online in the NRC WebRAP system.
+Prior to accessing WebRAP, prospective applicants should read the Navigating the Online Application and How to Apply pages.

-Documents to be uploaded must be in PDF format in a standard typeface no smaller than 12-point font, 1” margin and double-spaced.
+Documents to be uploaded must be in PDF format in a standard typeface no smaller than 12-point font, 1” margins, and double-spaced.

 What are Supporting Documents?